-This is why for those who suffer from any form of ailment, it is recommended that they sub-stain from alcohol during the healing process.
+It is why for those who suffer from any form of ailment, it is recommended that they sub-stain from alcohol during the healing process.
 Many individuals drink alcohol to drown their sorrows.
-When individuals drink they try to become more relaxed and mellow.
-Some may become mellow but this feeling of relief is only momentary.
+When individuals drink, they try to become more relaxed and mellow.
+Some may become mellow, but this feeling of relief is only momentary.

 6. Proper athletic gear: